-- §357.21.
-Notice and Public Participation. - (a) Each RWPG and any committee or subcommittee of an RWPG are subject to Chapters 551 and 552, Government Code.
-[RWPGs shall conduct all business in meetings posted and held in accordance with the Texas Open Meetings Act, Texas Government Code Chapter 551, with] A [a] copy of all materials presented or discussed at an open meeting shall be made available for public inspection prior to and following the meetings and shall meet the additional notice requirements when specifically referenced as required under other subsections.
-In addition to the notice requirements of Chapter 551, Government Code, the following requirements apply to RWPGs. - (b) All public notices required by this subsection shall comply with this section and shall meet the following requirements: - (1) These notice requirements apply to the following RWPG actions: regular RWPG meetings;
+§357.21.
+Notice and Public Participation.

-amendments to the regional water planning scope of work or budget; population projection and Water Demand projection revision requests to the EA regarding draft projections; process of identifying potentially feasible WMSs for plans previous to the 2026 RWPs; meetings to replace RWPG members or addition of new RWPG members; submittal of request to EA for approval of an Alternative WMS substitution; declaration of implementation of simplified planning following public hearing on intent to pursue simplified planning; [and] adoption of RWPs; and RWPG committee and subcommittee meetings.
+- (a) Each RWPG and any committee or subcommittee of an RWPG are subject to Chapters 551 and 552, Government Code.
+A copy of all materials presented or discussed at an open meeting shall be made available for public inspection prior to and following the meetings and shall meet the additional notice requirements when specifically referenced as required under other subsections.
+In addition to the notice requirements of Chapter 551, Government Code, the following requirements apply to RWPGs. - (b) All public notices required by this subsection shall comply with this section and shall meet the following requirements: - (1) These notice requirements apply to the following RWPG actions: regular RWPG meetings; amendments to the regional water planning scope of work or budget; population projection and Water Demand projection revision requests to the EA regarding draft projections; process of identifying potentially feasible WMSs for plans previous to the 2026 RWPs; meetings to replace RWPG members or addition of new RWPG members; submittal of request to EA for approval of an Alternative WMS substitution; declaration of implementation of simplified planning following public hearing on intent to pursue simplified planning; adoption of RWPs; and RWPG committee and subcommittee meetings. - (2) Published 72 hours prior to the meeting. - (3) Notice shall include: - (A) a date, time, and location of the meeting: - (B) a summary of the proposed action to be taken; and - (C) the name, telephone number, and address of the person to whom questions or requests for additional information may be submitted. - (4) Entities to be notified in writing include: - (A) all voting and non-voting RWPG members; and - (B) any person or entity who has requested notice of RWPG activities. - (5) Notice and agenda to be posted: